snowflakedb/snowflake-connector-net/doc/StructuredTypes.md

 }
 ```

-the database object field `nearestCity` would be mapped to the `city` property of `Adrress` class.
+the database object field `nearestCity` would be mapped to the `city` property of `Address` class.

 ### Creating objects by the constructor

-Using the `[SnowflakeObject(ConstructionMethod = SnowflakeObjectConstructionMethod.CONSTRUCTOR)]` annotation on the customer class enables the creation of objects by property names.
+Using the `[SnowflakeObject(ConstructionMethod = SnowflakeObjectConstructionMethod.CONSTRUCTOR)]` annotation on the customer class enables the creation of objects by a constructor.
 In this creation method, an object with all its fields is created by a constructor.
 A constructor with the exact number of parameters as the number of database object fields should exist because such a constructor would be chosen to instantiate a customer object.